Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 For the past fifteen years, Automattic has been in charge of the project and has maintained it.

-Why use a gravatar for WordPress?
+Why should you use a gravatar for WordPress?

 After this presentation of Gravatar, let’s place ourselves on the user’s side.
 What are the advantages of using a gravatar?

-There are several ones:
+There are several:

 • A gravatar allows you to unify your identity on the web, since it follows you everywhere.
-Once you have associated one with your email address, it will appear every time you use this address to comment, provided that the site on which you want to comment supports Gravatar (this is not the case for Facebook, Twitter or LinkedIn, for example).
+Once you have associated one with your email address, it will appear every time you use this address to comment, provided that the site on which you want to comment supports Gravatar (this is not the case for Facebook, Twitter, or LinkedIn, for example).

 • It humanizes you because your comment is associated with your image: we know what you look like, which is warmer than the unrecognizable avatar of the mystery person, for example.

 • Your profile is updated on all sites.
 You want to change your profile picture?
 No problem.
 Do it once on your Gravatar profile, in a few seconds.
-The change is immediately updated on all the sites on which you have commented.
+The change is immediately made on all the sites on which you have commented.
 You don’t have to do it manually on each site, which saves a lot of time.

-Moreover, as WordPress explains, the use of a gravatar simplifies the process for everyone”.
+Moreover, as WordPress explains, the use of a gravatar simplifies the process for everyone.”
 This means for the user, as you have seen above, but also for the site administrator.

 The latter, for example, does not have to bother managing user accounts, nor their images.
 The Gravatar service takes care of everything for him.